About

 Our Contribution

-Our facilitators have 25 years experience of teaching theological education in collaboration with institutions and ministry organizations here and abroad, we have trained hundreds of active ministry leaders from over 70 different congregations representing more than 30 denominational, associational, and independent affiliations and at least 25 different cultures.
+Our leadership team has 25 years of experience teaching theological education and working cross-culturally both in Utah and abroad.
+In collaboration with many churches and organizations, we have trained hundreds of active ministry leaders from more than 70 different congregations representing more than 30 denominations and 25 different cultures!

-We maintain volume reference and lending theological library with an intercultural studies specialty which supports research and further learning and is accessible to students and those in ministry
+We maintain a reference theological library with an intercultural studies specialty which is accessible to students and ministry leaders.

 Statement of Faith